10 Life-essential Q&A’s

 - Is there a higher power than ourselves that created and controls everything that exists?

 - From a macro perspective, the vastness and precision of the celestial universe are not accidental or random.
-Most astrophysicists agree that the inconceivable universe being established by chance has a probability of one to a number with more zeroes than anyone could write in a lifetime.
-In other words, uncontrolled creation is impossible.
+Most astrophysicists agree that the incomprehensible universe being established by chance has a probability of one to a number with more zeroes than anyone could write in a lifetime.
+In other words, uninitiated, uncontrolled creation is impossible.
 On the micro end of the spectrum, molecules that make up all matter, living and non-living, are formed from atoms which have been with us from the beginning of time.
-There are no post-creation atoms.
-Yet molecules change, cells reproduce, and matter takes on new forms continuously.
+Yet molecules made of atoms change, cells reproduce, and matter takes on new forms continuously.
 Such complexity requires initiation and management by unlimited power.
 No one who is honest with himself or herself can deny the miracle of a tree from a seed, the instincts of animals, the birth of a baby, the healing of wounds and diseases, the functions of the brain, or the mystery of love.
 Legitimate science never contradicts a higher power, but is merely the study of the works of that higher power.
 Science and physics can only make sense with the assumption of an ultimate designer and creator.

 - When I consider Your heavens, the works of Your fingers, the moon and the stars, which You have set in place, what is man that You are mindful of him?
 Psalm 8:3-4